dart-lang/language/working/augmentations/feature-specification.md

 parts, the same static or instance name inside an introductory declaration and an augmentation on that declaration, or the same static or instance name inside two augmentations of the same declaration.*

+#### Member namespaces

+The static and instance member namespaces for an augmented type or extension declaration include the declarations of all members in the introductory and augmenting declarations.
+Identifiers in the bodies of members are resolved against that complete merged namespace. *In other words, augmentations are applied before identifiers inside members are resolved.*

 *For example:*